KDE/websites-docs-plasma-mobile-org/AppDevelopment.rst

 On Debian and derivates, you can use
 ``sudo apt install flatpak flatpak-builder``.

+.. tip:: Before starting, please ensure that your system is already set up as described `here <https://community.kde.org/Guidelines_and_HOWTOs/Flatpak>`__.

 First, clone the app template:
 ``git clone https://invent.kde.org/jbbgameich/plasma-mobile-app-template.git``